 Yakima Valley Memorial has paved the way for cancer care in Central Washington for decades, offering the area's first cobalt therapy unit in 1968 and consistently adopting advancements in the diagnoses and treatment of cancer.
 We offer a wealth of ground-breaking technologies, leading clinical trials, and complementary services, right here, in Yakima.

-Whether patients are receiving inpatient care at Memorial's hospital campus, oncology treatment at North Star Lodge, or women's health and mammography services at 'Ohana, our team of distinguished doctors and nurses is dedicated to providing state-of-the-art quality treatment in a caring, comfortable and relaxed atmosphere.
+Whether patients are receiving inpatient care at our hospital campus, oncology treatment at North Star Lodge, or women's health and mammography services at 'Ohana, our team of distinguished doctors and nurses is dedicated to providing treatment in a caring, comfortable and relaxed atmosphere.